cohenchris/webserver_honeypot/README.md

 	* `pip3 install -r requirements.txt`
 	* `./install_dependencies.sh`
 	* `./forbidden_change.sh`
-### Ports
+### Ports and Networking
+3. Change <IP> to the desired IP to serve in `honeypot/start_webserver.sh`
-3. Port Forward ports 80 and 443 on your local router
+4. Port Forward ports 80 and 443 on your local router
-4. Re-route HTTP and HTTPS requests to the server's listening port (default is 8080)
+5. Re-route HTTP and HTTPS requests to the server's listening port (default is 8080)
     * Re-route incoming port 80 requests (HTTP) to port 8080 (the server's listening port)
       * `sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8080`
     * Re-route incoming port 443 requests (HTTPS) to port 8080 (the server's listening port)